Catapush/catapush-ios-sdk-pod/README.md

 Get your App Key from [Catapush Dashboard](http://www.catapush.com/panel/dashboard) and insert it together with a couple of credentials of your choice into your application delegate ```application:didFinishLaunchingWithOption:```:
 ```ruby
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {

     [Catapush setAppKey:@"YOUR_APP_KEY"];
     [Catapush startWithIdentifier: @"test" andPassword:@"test"];

     // Register for push notification Standard or VoIP based on capabilites setting in Xcode Project
     [Catapush registerUserNotification:self voIPDelegate:nil];

     return YES;
 }
 ```
-in the same file, fill following method with:
+in the same file, fill following methods with:
 ```ruby
 - (void)applicationDidEnterBackground:(UIApplication *)application
 {